Issaminu/skyline-app/README.md

 spend these funds on various actions related to the improvement of their common space, such as building improvements, repairs, etc.

-To learn more about the application, feel free to check out the application repport: https://bit.ly/3w4BnIq (Note: Currently, it's only available in French)
+To learn more about the application, feel free to check out the application repport: https://bit.ly/3w4BnIq (Note: Currently, it's only available in French).

 # Application link